Which school do you want to support?

 Of course, the one-point "gap" between these hypothetical scores is insignificant from a statistical perspective.
 If you both retook the test, your scores would probably be similar but not the same.
 Like free throws in basketball, there's skill involved, but a bit of randomness, too.

 Randomness becomes less important when small samples like this are combined in larger numbers.
 The close calls on either side of the line tend to cancel one another out.
-Unhappily, the statistics show that there are some big gaps.
+Unfortunately, the statistics show that there are some big gaps.

 The gaps are big for math, too: